-Shareholders may also recommend that the Board consider a candidate for nomination to the Board.
-Shareholder candidate recommendations should have been submitted to our CFO by December 31, 2014, in order for the Board to have considered such persons for nomination at the 2015 Annual Shareholders' Meeting.
+Shareholder recommendations for nominee(s) for the Board should have been submitted to our General Counsel by December 31, 2015, in order for the Board to have considered such persons for nomination at the 2016 Annual Shareholders' Meeting.

-To submit candidate recommendations for the Board's consideration for the 2016 Annual Shareholder Meeting, a shareholder should submit in writing the nominee's information to our CFO by December 31, 2015.
-The nomination should be either faxed to (972) 471-5642 or mailed to our CFO at Mannatech, Incorporated, 600 S. Royal Lane, Suite 200, Coppell, Texas 75019.
 Nominee recommendations should include a candidate's name, age, biographical information, and qualifications.
-Upon receipt, our CFO forwards the list of nominees to our Nominating/Governance and Compliance Committee.
-Our Nominating/Governance and Compliance Committee reviews all of the nominees and recommends a list of nominees to the Board.
+Upon receipt, our General Counsel forwards the list of nominees to our Nominating/Governance and Compliance Committee reviews all of the nominees and recommends a list of nominees to the Board.
 The Board then votes on the nominees.
 Only the nominees approved by the Board will be listed on our ballot, proxy-voting card, and in our proxy statement on Schedule 14A.
+To submit recommendations for a nominee to the Board at the 2017 Annual Shareholder Meeting, a shareholder should submit in writing the nominees information to our General Counsel by December 31, 2016.
+The nomination should be either faxed to (972) 471-7342 or mailed to our General Counsel at Mannatech, Incorporated, 600 S. Royal Lane, Suite 200, Coppell, Texas 75019.